-The winter temperatures in Olathe, Kansas, are freezing.
+The winter temperatures in Olathe, KS, are freezing.
 Homeowners are relying heavily on their furnaces to survive the extreme conditions.
 That extra strain can result in numerous furnace problems, all of which can put your family at risk.
 If you want to avoid distress and discomfort, read on to learn three signs you should schedule a furnace repair.

 Your Furnace Isn’t Producing Heat